baconstrip/kee-ken/README.md

 ./test_in_place.sh -question-source="../example/example_questions.json"
 ```

-Note the server requires the extra flag "question-list," which instructs the
+Note the server requires the extra flag "question-source," which instructs the
 server where to look for questions.
 In this case, the example included in this
 repository.